It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 A very well-designed little playground, Wadestown has a great climbing platform with suspended tunnel, bridge, slides, mini flying fox and more.
 Add swings, see-saws, a big metal slide across the park and covered picnic table it's a playground with depth that the kids can explore for a good length of time.
 The entire park is also fully fenced and gated, so you can relax and let them run free.

 If you're heading into the Hutt Valley, make a detour to Avalon Park.
-A series of playground areas with equipment for all ages, surrounded by grassy parkland it's a great place to stop for a picnic.
-A big old-school wooden fort sits on an 'island' in a picturesque pond, various climbers and swings have the older ones covered, while wee ones get a substantial area all to themselves, surrounded by a white picket fence.
+A series of playground areas with equipment for all ages, surrounded by grassy parkland it's a great place to stop for a family picnic.
+The new park was redeveloped in 2016 and it is now one of the most modern playgrounds in New Zealand.

 The leafy suburb of Thorndon hides one of the prettiest parks in the city.
 Although there may not be as much equipment as some other playgrounds, the setting is beautiful, with trees and a scented garden alongside.
 Plus the disc swing, where a grown up and a kid can easily lie together and rock, is worth the visit on its own.
 Perfect for younger families, while kids 8+ might not find enough gear to keep their interest for long.